 Because of many things, Church Hill is a great place for families with children to consider.
 First of all, many other families with children live here, making Church Hill a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Church Hill has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Church Hill’s overall crime rate is lower than average for the country.

-Church Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Church Hill is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Church Hill is that it can take a long time to commute to work.
 In Church Hill, the average commute to work is 33.86 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Church Hill doesn't have a public transportation system that people use for their commute.
+Church Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.